Marine otter

 The marine otter (Lontra felina) is a rare and relatively unknown South American mammal of the weasel family (Mustelidae).
-The scientific name means "otter cat", and in Spanish, the marine otter is also often referred to as gato marino: "marine cat".
-The marine otter (while spending much of its time out of the water) only lives in saltwater, coastal environments and rarely ventures into freshwater or estuarine habitats.
+The scientific name means "feline otter", and in Spanish, the marine otter is also often referred to as gato marino: "marine cat".
+The marine otter (while spending much of its time out of the water) only lives in saltwater, coastal environments and rarely ventures into fresh water or estuarine habitats.
 This saltwater exclusivity is unlike most other otter species, except for the almost fully aquatic sea otter (Enhydra lutris) of the North Pacific.

 Description

 The marine otter is one of the smallest otters and the smallest marine mammal, measuring 87 to 115 cm from the nose to the tip of the tail and weighs 3 to 5 kg.
 The tail measures 30 to 36 cm.
 Its fur is coarse, with guard hairs measuring up to 2 cm in length covering dense, insulating underfur.
 The marine otter is dark brown above and on the sides, and fawn on the throat and underside.